mnikander/lab/0008-datalog-exercises/readme.md

 - wrote down the control flow graph for the exercise, it took a while to create the ASCII art by hand
 - An interesting note is that there can be an arbitrary number of incoming edges, but if you only have (1) an unconditional jump and (2) a binary branch instruction, then there are exactly 1 or 2 edges leading out of a block.
 This could be of enourmous significance in terms of what you can and cannot test, depending on the direction in which you traverse the CFG.

+### Exercise: Arithmetic
+- using basic arithmetic operations from Racket is easy
+- more complex operations from Racket don't seem to work

 ## Findings
 <!-- What did I learn? -->

 - sometimes it is helpful to wrap an implementation in a new rule, to be able to apply filters properly
+- stratified negation is super valuable, and not having it, limits the usefulness considerably
+- if I want to use Racket Datalog productively, I will probably need to embed the Datalog code into a larger Racket program so that I can do stratification in the Racket portion of the code

 ### List of nodes / type predicates
 You can list all the entities which take part in a relation, using a simple rule with a free variable (essentially a wildcard):